Filter functions are used to filter out bad trades.

 self.average_take_profit properties which were not available inside

-When a filter prevents opening a trade by not passing, it gets logged.
+When a filter prevents opening a trade by not passing, it gets logged which is helpful for debugging.